MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXIX-Office-Energy-Policy-New-Uses-Department-Agriculture/part-2900-Essential-Agricultural-Uses-Volumetric-Requirements-Natural-Gas-Policy-Act/section-2900.3.md

 **Essential Agricultural Uses**Industry SIC No. and Industry DescriptionFood and Natural Fiber Production

-01 Agricultural Production - Crops
+01 Agricultural Production—Crops

-02 Agricultural Production - Livestock Excluding 0272 - Horses and Other Equines, and Nonfood Portions of 0279 - Animal Specialties, Not Elsewhere Classified.
+02 Agricultural Production—Livestock Excluding 0272—Horses and Other Equines, and Nonfood Portions of 0279—Animal Specialties, Not Elsewhere Classified.

 0723 Crop Preparation Services for Market, Except Cotton Ginning (see fiber processing).